HANG0413/AAE6102-Assignment2/README.md

 - Multiple `.m` files for GNSS signal processing.
 - Two data files: `Urban` and `Opensky.bin`.
 - `SDR_main.m` - The main function for processing IF data.
+- `UrbanPosEKF.m`, `UrbanPosWLS.m`, `OpenskyPosWLS.m` - serve as the primary plotting scripts for visualizing the GNSS positioning results.
-- Two matlab data files obtained from Assignment 1: `Urban` and `Opensky`.
+- Two MATLAB data files obtained from Assignment 1: `Urban` and `Opensky`.

 ## Table of Contents